 HealthDataSharing.org was developed as part of the Patient Centered Outcomes Research Institute (PCORI) funded Open Data Roundtable Series: Sharing and Utilizing Data to Enhance and Protect Health and Well-Being.
 Health and medical progress depends on the ability to share and use data on a wide range of issues, from food safety and drug effectiveness to patient treatment outcomes and public health indicators.
-While the U.S. Department of Health and Human Services (HHS) manages a huge amount of data, there are many obstacles to sharing and using this data so that its full value is realized.
+While the U.S. Department of Health and Human Services (HHS) manages a huge amount of data, there are many obstacles to sharing and using this data to realize its full value.

-The Office of the Chief Technology Officer (CTO) at HHS and the Center for Open Data Enterprise (CODE) co-hosted a series of three roundtables for experts inside and outside of government to find ways to improve how health data is shared and utilized for the public good.
-This project was approved for expansion in July 2020 to host an additional Roundtable on Using SDOH Data to Combat COVID-19 and Support Economic Recovery.
+The Office of the Chief Technology Officer (CTO) at HHS and the Center for Open Data Enterprise (CODE) co-hosted a series of three roundtables.
+They convened experts inside and outside of government to find ways to improve how health data is shared and utilized for the public good.
+This project was expanded in July 2020 to include an additional Roundtable on Using SDOH Data to Combat COVID-19 and Support Economic Recovery.
 HealthDataSharing.org presents findings from those roundtables, further research by CODE, and additional input from key stakeholders.
 CODE would particularly like to thank Mona Siddiqui, former Chief Data Officer in the HHS Office of the CTO, and Sanjay Koyani, Executive Director for Innovation in the HHS Office of the CTO, for their support of this project.

-- Find more effective ways to share health data within the federal government, with state and local governments, and with the public
+- Find more effective ways to share health data across the federal government, state and local governments, and the public

 - Recommend priorities for sharing high-value government data for health research and applications